TheRenegadeCoder/sample-programs-website/docs/projects/longest-common-subsequence/rust/index.md

     let result: Vec<i32> = longest_common_subsequence::<i32>(&list1, &list2);
     println!("{result:?}");
 }

 ```

 {% endraw %}

-[Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Longest Common Subsequence in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
-The solution was first committed on Apr 18 2023 20:12:58.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution